harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 | Mazda RX4 Wag | 21   | 6    | 160 | 1    | 4    | 4   |
 | Datsun 710    | 22.8 | 4    | 108 | 1    | 4    | 1   |

 Notice that all the column names are left-shifted relative to the data.
-This is because the underlying text representation of this data is:
+This is because the underlying csv representation of this data is:

 ```R
 mpg,cyl,disp,am,gear,carb,